-Table 1: Site investigation methodologies for economic minerals in Kent
+Table 2: Site investigation methodologies for economic minerals in Kent

-Type of Economic Site Specific Investigation/Methodology Geology Kent 12 Superficial deposits such as Trial Trenching Surveys: Brickearth, River Terrace Would normally require trial trenching to a depth Sands and Gravels, and of 2-3m.
-When there is evidence of greater Alluvial Sands and thickness of potentially viable deposits, Gravels continuous flight auger bore hole drilling may be required to investigate the full extent of the superficial deposit depth across site.
-Non-hard crustal geologies Drilling Surveys: such as the Folkestone To determine deposit depth a continuous flight Beds (building sands) auger borehole drilling should normally be used to investigate the full extent of the viable deposit across the site.
-Hard crustal geologies such Drilling Surveys: as the Hythe Formation Drilling techniques employing diamond and/or (Kentish Ragstone) tungsten drill bit coring technologies should normally be employed to investigate the full extent of the viable deposit depth across the site.
+Type of Economic Geology Kent 12 Site Specific Investigation/Methodology Superficial deposits such as Brickearth, River Terrace Sands and Gravels, and Alluvial Sands and Gravels Trial Trenching Surveys: Would normally require trial trenching to a depth of 2-3m.
+When there is evidence of greater thickness of potentially viable deposits, continuous flight auger bore hole drilling may be required to investigate the full extent of the superficial deposit depth across site.
+Non-hard crustal geologies such as the Folkestone Beds (building sands) Drilling Surveys: To determine deposit depth a continuous flight auger borehole drilling should normally be used to investigate the full extent of the viable deposit across the site.
+Hard crustal geologies such as the Hythe Formation (Kentish Ragstone) Drilling Surveys: Drilling techniques employing diamond and/or tungsten drill bit cutting technologies should normally be employed to investigate the full extent of the viable deposit depth across the site.
 Regard for practical working (quarrying) depths and standing water table levels would have to be had in determining overall depth of drilling investigations.
-Reserve/ Overburden Ratio V V erburden depth above mineral resource.
-This is Assessment for the site in terms of economic viability and practicality.
-Published Information Desk top survey work should be supported by: Desk top survey work should h be supported by. • Any existing site invest ination reports that are available Any existing site invest igation reports that are available Minoral Cofeenanding N Mineral Safeguarding Maps (part of the adopted Kent Minerals and Month Land Discussion) Waste Local Plan 2013-30) BGS Geological Resources maps and geological memoirs: http://www.bgs.ac.uk/downloads/start.cfm?id=2600 https://www.bgs.ac.uk/downloads/start.cfm?id=2599